 Quick one, before I go to bed — it’s 4am, and I’m tired as fuck.
 I want to thank the relevant gods that I was able to keep my mouth closed when Mohini took this shot.
 Yes, it’s an actual thing.
 Doesn’t it bother you that photos of people using Virtual Reality headsets frequently feature them with their mouths wide open?
 Okay, seriously.
 I had my first VR experience this week.
 It was a showcase organised by a nascent VR creation lab/community over here in Lagos called Imisi3D.
 The experience reminded me of something I read that rings truer now, than ever before.

-“You can divide the world into two: people who believe Virtual (and Augmented) Reality will play a part in our future as a (combination of) race(s), and people who haven’t had a demo yet.”
+“You can divide the world into two: people who believe Virtual (and Augmented) Reality will play a part in our future as a race, and people who haven’t had a demo yet.”

 Or something like that — I forget.
-To be honest, I wasn’t sure what to expect when Tola and I walked onto CcHub’s famous #6thfloor on Tuesday afternoon.
+To be honest, I wasn’t sure what to expect when Tola and I walked onto CcHub’s famous 6th floor on Tuesday afternoon.
 For months, I’d been playing the devil’s advocate — arguing in the Twitter Tech Salon (a close-knit, geek-filled Twitter DM group I belong to) that despite the tech media wankfest, there was no way to tell whether or not Virtual Reality was “the future”.
-And that Apple is in no immediate danger because they have refused to join in the pissing contest.
+That, and Apple was in no immediate danger because they haven’t joined the pissing contest.
 So far.

 “You’ve got 10 seconds left, Osarumen”